nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---

+## Introduction

+As the information age encroaches out lives, our digital footprint has become larger and larger.
+When we accumulate many files from work, school and daily lives, we tend to spend a lot of time locating the files that we need.
+In an Internation Data Corporation (IDC) [white paper](https://denalilabs.com/static/ProductivityWhitepaper.pdf) published in 2012, a survey of 1200 information workers and IT professionals around the world shows that they spend an average of 4.5 hours a week looking for documents.
+That is a lot of productivity time wasted!
+This is where our solution, HelloFile, comes in.

+*HelloFile* is a desktop application for professionals who have to manage a lot of files, specifically **tech savvy CS2103T CS students**.
+It is optimised for use under Command Line Interface (CLI).
+By using our application, you can tag frequently used files/folders with a short nickname, and open your them with a single command.
+We hope by using our application, you can manage your files with ease.
+You can make your life easier one file at a time, and free up your precious time to spend on things you truly enjoy.

 * Table of Contents
 {:toc}

-## Introduction

-HelloFile is a desktop app for managing files, optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-By tagging frequently used files/folders with a short nickname, you will be able to manage and access your files with ease.

 --------------------------------------------------------------------------------------------------------------------